Soaking in a warm bath is therapeutic on many levels. Hot baths can relieve sore muscles and joints.

 Adding essential oils to your bath can be the icing on the cake.
 They bring about even more benefits, including making your bath more of a luxurious experience.

-Read on to learn more about ways you can use essential oils and a few oils that may be right for your bath.
+Read on to learn more about the ways you can use essential oils and a few oils that may be right for your bath.

 Lavender’s popularity is due in part to its gentle scent and effect on people’s mood.
 Lavender is often used to promote relaxation and balance, which allows for more restful sleep.

 Its stress-relieving properties make it an effective mood booster for some people.
-Lavender relieves pain and inflammation.
-It can also be used to treat headaches and migraines.

 Lemon and other citrus essential oils have shown benefits for people when used in aromatherapy.